Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Re-space layer

 \subsection{The Dropping Process of the Re-space Layer.}

-In RPM problems, there are also traditional generalization tasks, such as the interpolation and extrapolation datasets in the PGM problem\cite{PGMdataset}.
-Given our previous discussions about the EM algorithm potentially weakening a model's generalization ability, Meta Triple-CFN, which inherits from the EM algorithm, is no exception.
-Therefore, the Re-space Layer explores the possibility of forgoing the utilization of metadata during its warm-start procedure to enhance the performance of Meta Triple-CFN on generalization tasks.
-Specifically, once the training of Meta Triple-CFN is complete, we not only retain the parameters of \( g_\theta(k|\,x) \) as warm-start parameters for the Re-space Layer but also drop the constraints imposed by the enumerated meta list on the concepts $\{q_\alpha\}_l$.
-Evidently, this paper aims to use ``catastrophic forgetting" during the warm-start process to counterbalance the issue of features catering excessively to concepts.
+In RPM problems, there also exist traditional generalization tasks, such as the Interpolation and Extrapolation datasets in the PGM problem \cite{PGMdataset}.
+Given our previous discussion that the EM process may weaken a model's generalization ability, Meta Triple-CFN, as an inheritor of the EM process, is no exception.
+Particularly, the metadata utilized in Meta Triple-CFN faces Out-Of-Distribution (OOD) situations in multiple generalization tasks of PGM.
+Therefore, the Re-space Layer explores the possibility of forgoing the use of metadata during its warm-start process to enhance the performance of Meta Triple-CFN on generalization tasks.
+Specifically, once the training of Meta Triple-CFN is complete, we not only retain the parameters of $g_\theta(k|x)$ as warm-start parameters for the Re-space Layer, but also discard the constraints imposed by the enumerated meta list on the concept set $\{q_\alpha\}_l$.
+Evidently, this paper aims to leverage ``catastrophic forgetting'' during the warm-start process of the Re-space Layer to counteract the issue of features excessively catering to concepts.